 Work in Recent Anthologies : Time After Time catalogue, John Hansard Gallery (2018); The New Concrete (Hayward Gallery, 2015), The Animated Reader (New Museum, NY 2015);

-Residencies, Fellowships and Positions: Caroline has been a scholar and a professor teaching in leading schools across the world for the past 26 years.
-Currently Visiting Professor, Kings College London (2017-2020).
+Residencies, Fellowships and Positions: Visiting Professor, Kings College London (2017-2022).
 Instrumental in setting up the interdisciplinary Performance Writing programme at Dartington College of Arts, Director (1995-2000) and has been co-chair in Writing at Bard College (NY, 2004-2007).
 Mellon Fellow in Collaborative Arts (w/ Jen Scappettone & Judd Morrissey), University of Chicago (2016).
 Writer-in-Residence, Whitechapel Gallery (2014).
 Judith E. Wilson Fellowship, Cambridge University (2013-14).
 AHRC Fellow in the Performing Arts (2007-2010).
 Visiting Faculty, Summer Writing Program, Naropa Institute (Boulder, CO).